sighBRG/Dynamic-webapplication-newton/README.md

 navigate through, so it should be user friendly as well.
 The choice of graphical components below is aimed to host a calm ambiance where employers can easily read about candidates and hopefully take contact.

 - Color: cool colors, no clashing colors.
 Reason being it creates a minimalistic effect.
+- Chosen colors: \
+           - Turqoise \
+           - Dark Grey \
+           - White
 - Line: thin and elegant.
 Because it fits with the color scheme and the minimalistic theme.
 - Texture: three-dimensional, modern and elaborate.
 - Space: space between elements.
 This gives users room to focus on reading whilst inline with the minimalistic theme.